VOLTTRON/volttron/docs/source/devguides/walkthroughs/DrivenMatlabAgent-Walkthrough.rst

 1. Matlab fails with "No volttron agent running"

    There are two possible causes.

    a.
-Driven agent waits for a initial config
-      request from matlab only the configured time before it timeouts.
+Driven agent waits for a initial config request from matlab only the configured time before it timeouts.
 Check the timeout parameter of driven matalb agent, increase is as needed and reinstall and restart the driven matalab agent

    b.
 Your firewall is restricting access to port 5556 and 5557.
 Verify that these ports are open for zmq socket communication.
 Easiest way to check this is run volttron on a VM in nat mode and run matlab in the host that runs the VM.
 This way the communication is within the host and hence your internet firewall rules will not apply

+2. Verify zmq communitcation outside of VOLTTRON

-2. You could also verify that the zmq communication is working fine outside of volttron environment using the volttron/examples/ExampleMatlabApplication/matlab/matlab_example.py.
+   You could also verify that the zmq communication is working fine outside of volttron environment using the volttron/examples/ExampleMatlabApplication/matlab/matlab_example.py.
    Update the variables config_url and data_url in this file to point to ip address of machine running matlab and run this python code on the machine running volttron and then start matlab.
 See if the python code and matlab code are able to talk to each other without any errors.

 Resources
 ---------